trpglobokar/movie-picker/README.md

 - add multi-list comparisons
   - if have two "want to watch" lists, filter by shared items
 - display additional movie info
+  - expandable info in general movie list
+  - more information in the "Choose for Me" modal